Christopher Marlowe Wrote The Sonnets

 Readers' comments about the book include phrases like, "An amazing discovery", "A remarkable piece of work", "An enormous tour de force", "Devastating", "Brilliant and important".

-This book is the product of six years intensive research.
+This book is the product of fifteen years intensive research.
 It started with a hunch that the only person capable of filling the requirements of the mystery of William Shakespeare's identity was his brilliant forebear Christopher Marlowe.
-Over time, this hunch solidified into conviction and especially so after I came across A.D.
-Wraight's solution to the authorship problem, The Story That The Sonnets Tell.
-After reading Wraight's book, I set out to see if I could find concrete evidence that would prove her historical case beyond doubt.
+Over time, this hunch solidified into conviction and especially so after I came into contact with A.D.
+Wraight and her solution to the authorship problem, The Story That The Sonnets Tell.
+After reading Wraight's book, I set out to see if I could find concrete evidence that would prove the historical case beyond doubt.

 The cryptographic technique most commonly associated with Freemasonry is literary cabala (see Masonry and the Cabala).
 This form of cryptology, which involves coding units of text to create specific numerical patterns with their own embedded messages, would obviously be suitable for a writer like Shakespeare to use.
 The first problem involved finding the code for English used by the Freemasons.
 This is one of the best-kept secrets of Freemasonry, but eventually I tracked it down in the most authoritative work on numerology and cabala from the early sixteenth century - Henry Cornelius Agrippa's 'Three Books of Occult Philosophy' (1531).